Motions and Resolutions

 One of the Delegate Assembly’s specific responsibilities is as follows: “In accordance with article 11.C, to formulate and submit to the membership for ratification resolutions on matters of public and institutional policy affecting the study and teaching of the humanities and the status of the language and literature professions represented by the association.
 Such matters may include proposed or enacted legislation, regulations, or other governmental and institutional policies, conditions of employment and publication, or additional matters that affect the association, its members in their professional capacities, or the dignity of members’ work.”

-can be found at the MLA Web site.
+Examples of recent resolutions can be found at the MLA Web site.

 Constitutional provisions for the resolutions process can be found in articles 11.C.3–7 and 7.B.3.
 Delegate Assembly Bylaw 7 contains information relevant to the submission of supporting signatures.
 The 2015 Delegate Assembly supplemented bylaw 7 by authorizing an additional option for the submission of supporting signatures: An e-mail message containing a member's statement of support for a resolution will be considered valid by itself if it is sent from the e-mail address recorded in the member's MLA membership record.